scylladb/scylla-cluster-tests/docs/artifacts_test.md

 Optionally, you can override default cloud instance type by providing `instance_type` parameter.

 `artifacts-*.jenkinsfile` files can be used to create Jenkins projects.

+`private-repo.jenkinsfile` can be used to create a Jenkins project which verifies private repo correctness.
+You need to provide `scylla_repo` parameter which points to a private repo.

 # How to run artifacts tests using `hydra`